 Arcadis's score of 100 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Arcadis reported total carbon emissions of approximately 284,770,000 kg CO2e, with Scope 1 emissions at about 8,690,000 kg CO2e, Scope 2 emissions (market-based) at approximately 280,000 kg CO2e, and a significant Scope 3 contribution of about 275,800,000 kg CO2e.
-This represents an increase from 2023, where total emissions were about 267,000,000 kg CO2e.
+In 2024, Arcadis reported total carbon emissions of approximately 284,770,000 kg CO2e, with Scope 1 emissions at about 8,690,000 kg CO2e, Scope 2 emissions at approximately 280,000 kg CO2e (market-based), and a significant Scope 3 contribution of around 275,800,000 kg CO2e.
+This represents a slight increase from 2023, where total emissions were about 267,000,000 kg CO2e.
 Arcadis has set ambitious climate commitments, aiming for a 50% reduction in total emissions by 2025 compared to a 2019 baseline, targeting less than 280,000 kg CO2e.
-They are also committed to achieving net zero greenhouse gas emissions across their global operations by 2035, in line with the Science Based Targets initiative (SBTi).
-This includes a 74% reduction in Scope 1 and 2 emissions per full-time employee by 2035, and a 45% reduction in Scope 3 emissions within the same timeframe.
-The company has also pledged to reduce emissions associated with air travel by 50% and business travel by 35% by 2025, both compared to 2019 levels.
-Furthermore, Arcadis aims to increase its sourcing of renewable electricity from 6.8% in 2019 to 100% by 2022.
-Overall, Arcadis's climate strategy reflects a strong commitment to sustainability and significant reductions in carbon emissions across all scopes, with a clear roadmap towards achieving net zero by 2035.
+Furthermore, they are committed to achieving net-zero greenhouse gas emissions across their global operations by 2035, in line with the Science Based Targets initiative (SBTi).
+This includes a commitment to reduce Scope 1 and 2 emissions by 74% per full-time employee by 2035, and a 90% reduction in absolute Scope 1 and 2 emissions by 2035 from the 2019 baseline.
+Additionally, Arcadis aims to reduce Scope 3 emissions related to business travel and employee commuting by 35% by 2025, and has committed to sourcing 100% renewable electricity by 2022.
+Their long-term strategy includes a 90% reduction in Scope 3 emissions by 2035.
+These targets reflect Arcadis's dedication to sustainability and their proactive approach to mitigating climate change impacts, with a clear roadmap for achieving significant emissions reductions in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents